wh1te4ever/ktrw/README.md

 KTRW
 ===================================================================================================

+This fork of KTRW brings support for A11 devices running iOS 14.x, as well as a built-in patchfinder so you do not have to hunt for kernel offsets yourself.

 KTRW is an iOS kernel debugger for devices with an A11 SoC, such as the iPhone 8.
 It demonstrates how to use debug registers present on these devices to bypass KTRR, remap the kernel as writable, and load a kernel extension that implements a GDB stub, allowing full-featured kernel debugging